lexnederbragt/MBV3070-H19/4_Functions_and_Modules.md

 #Python 3 : Functions and Modules
 -----------------------

-A function is a block of code that performs a specifc task.
+A function is a block of code that performs a specific task.
 In this section we will learn how to write our own functions and modules, and import them.
 The example used in this section is a simple one.
 But the main purpose of this part of the tutorial is not only to show you how to write our own functions and modules but also why do it.
 The goal is to show you how and why modularisation of the source code is a good programming practice.

 ##Writing our own functions

 So far we have used the python interactive Python shell and also written Python scripts (typing up the source code in a file and then running it in IDLE).
 We will now show how to "package" this source code into functions.
 This will allow us to reuse the same code easily multiple times (without having to run it each time manually).

+NOTE: you are supposed to fill in some code in each function.
+You should have most of this from exercises done previously.

 Put the following code in a script file named dna_functions.py